 - 1.4.1 In this determination, unless the context otherwise requires- - (1) Terms in bold type in the main body of this determination (including the attachment) have the meaning given to those terms in this section 1.4.
-Terms used in the schedules are defined in Schedule 16; - (2) Terms used in this determination that are defined in the Act but not in this determination, have the same meanings as in the Act;
+Terms used in the schedules are defined in Schedule 16; - (2) Terms used in this determination that are defined in the Act but not in this determination, have the same meanings as in the Act; - (3) Terms used in this determination that are defined in the IM determination but not in this determination have the same meanings as in the IM determination; - (4) A word which denotes the singular also denotes the plural and vice versa;

-- (3) Terms used in this determination that are defined in the IM determination but not in this determination have the same meanings as in the IM determination; - (4) A word which denotes the singular also denotes the plural and vice versa; - (5) An obligation to do something is deemed to include an obligation to cause that thing to be done; - (6) Financial items must be measured and disclosed in accordance with GAAP unless otherwise required by this determination or the IM determination; - (7) Non-financial items must be measured and disclosed in accordance with standard industry practice unless otherwise required in this determination. - 1.4.2 If there is any inconsistency between the main body of this determination (including the attachment) and any schedule to this determination, the main body of this determination prevails. - 1.4.3 In this determination, the words or phrases in bold type bear the following meanings:
+- (5) An obligation to do something is deemed to include an obligation to cause that thing to be done; - (6) Financial items must be measured and disclosed in accordance with GAAP unless otherwise required by this determination or the IM determination; - (7) Non-financial items must be measured and disclosed in accordance with standard industry practice unless otherwise required in this determination; - (8) guidance notes in this determination are for guidance purposes only and any material referred to in the guidance notes does not form part of the determination; - (9) where any material referred to in guidance notes is inconsistent with this determination, this determination prevails; and - (10) materials incorporated by reference into this determination, including standards promulgated by other bodies, are incorporated under the terms of Schedule 5 of the Act.